thomasabishop/eolas/Hardware/Binary/Why_computers_use_binary.md

 It would be much more complicated to have to represent ten different states under the decimal number system, although denary computers do exist.

-> We will see later that 1/0 also corresponds to the basic values of logic: true and false.
-This is what allows us to build up complex circuits and programs based on primitive truth conditions.

 If we want more digits, we just need to add in more circuits, and we can represent as large a binary number as we need.
 We just need one switch for every digit we want to represent.
-The switches used in modern computers are so cheap and so small that you can literally get billions of them on a single circuit board.
+The switches used in modern computers are so cheap and so small that billions can be fitted on a single circuit board.

 ![multiple_circuits.gif](../../img/multiple_circuits.gif)